Venom In Action. Going Global

 Summarizing:

-2. Take your wallet address (or another contract you want), seed phrase (or secret key)
+section of your locklift config with the data of the network you want - Take your wallet address (or another contract you want), seed phrase (or secret key)

-5. Call any deploy script with the network you need
+function) - Call any deploy script with the network you need